ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.senec/README.md

 ## Changelog
 ### 1.3.2 (NoBl) Beta
-* autarky without decimal places (again).
+* Autarky without decimal places (again).
 They are causing more updates than we really need.
+* Autarky values won't reset to 0 at change of timeframe (day, week, ...) anymore.
+They are calculated based on reference values anyways.
 * Ensuring that only values meant to be changeable by user are defined so (attribute changes upon the next update of value)

 ### 1.3.1 (NoBl) 20210513